-- 8.122 Affordable housing is defined in Planning Policy Statement 3, Housing, as 'including social rented3 and intermediate housing4, provided to specified eligible households whose needs are not met by the market'.
+- Affordable housing is defined in INSERTED: the National Planning Policy Framework 8.127 DELETED: Planning Policy Statement 3, Housing, as 'including social rented, INSERTED: affordable rented and intermediate housing, provided to specified eligible households whose needs are not met by the market'.
 National policy requires local planning authorities to set an overall target for the amount of affordable housing to be provided.
-Regional Spatial Strategy sets a target for 35% of housing coming forward across the region to be affordable. - 8.123 The Ipswich Housing Needs Study 2005 looked at housing needs across the Borough.
-It has been partly updated through the Strategic Housing Market Assessment in 2008.
-Combined findings of the two studies indicate that: - around 66% of households are owner occupiers, 22% live in the social rented sector and 12% in the private rented sector; - one quarter of households consist of older persons only, and such households account for 37% of all Council accommodation: - around 12% of the net affordable housing requirement comes from key worker households; - nearly 2% of households live in overcrowded homes, whilst 34% under occupy their dwelling; - when households were asked in 2005, around two thirds of their previous house moves had been within the Borough; - Ipswich has lower than average property prices; - there is a shortfall of affordable housing 2005-2010 of 798 units per annum and ongoing need thereafter; - the need is most acute for small properties, notably 2 bedroom homes, and is geographically widespread; and - 80% of any affordable target should be social rented housing.
+DELETED: Regional Spatial Strategy sets a target for 35% of housing coming forward across the region to be affordable. - 8.128 The Ipswich Housing Needs Study 2005 looked at housing needs across the Borough.
+It has been partly updated through the Strategic Housing Market Assessment INSERTED: (SHMA) in 2008 INSERTED: , which has further been updated through a SHMA in 2012.
+Combined findings of the INSERTED: three DELETED: two studies indicate that: - around 66% of households are owner occupiers, 22% live in the social rented sector and 12% in the private rented sector; - one quarter of households consist of older persons only, and such households account for 37% of all Council accommodation; - around 12% of the net affordable housing requirement comes from key worker households: - nearly 2% of households live in overcrowded homes, whilst 34% under occupy their dwelling; - when households were asked in 2005, around two thirds of their previous house moves had been within the Borough; - Ipswich has lower than average property prices; - INSERTED: there is a need for an additional 584 affordable homes per year: DELETE BULLET: - there is a shortfall of affordable housing 2005-2010 of 798 units per annum and ongoing need thereafter: - the need is most acute for small properties, notably 2 bedroom homes, and is geographically widespread; and - 80% of any affordable target should be social rented housing.